A look at key points in Kyle Rittenhouse's testimony

 'NORMAL TEENAGE STUFF'

-Rittenhouse said he lived in Antioch, Illinois, just across the state line from Kenosha, in August 2020.
-He enjoyed swimming, going to the beach with his friends and 'just normal teenage stuff.'
+Rittenhouse said he lived in Antioch, just across the state line from Kenosha, in August 2020.
+He enjoyed swimming, going to the beach with his friends and "just normal teenage stuff."
 He was a police explorer for the Grayslake Police Department and a cadet with the Antioch Fire Department.
-He also was a certified lifeguard trained in CPR, defibrillator use and 'basic life support.'
-He said his father, grandmother, aunt, uncle and a cousin live in Kenosha - an apparent attempt to push back against the prosecution portrayal of him as an outsider who went there looking for trouble.
+He also was a certified lifeguard trained in CPR, defibrillator use and "basic life support."
+He said his father, grandmother, aunt, uncle and a cousin live in Kenosha -- an apparent attempt to push back against the prosecution portrayal of him as an outsider who went there looking for trouble.

 WHY DID HE GO TO KENOSHA?